MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/economy/getting-started-with-unity-iap-android.md

 ## Before we start

-Setting up IAP may be tedious if you are not quite sure how different services are supposed to integrate and cooperate.
+Setting up IAP may be tedious, especially if you are not quite sure how different services are supposed to integrate and cooperate.

 The following image illustrates how the Android Billing API and PlayFab work together to provide a solid IAP experience for your client.

 ![Android Billing - PlayFab - integration timeline](media/tutorials/android-billing-playfab-integration-timeline.png)

-Start by setting up your Product IDs and Prices via PlayMarket.
+Start by setting up your **Product IDs** and **Prices** via PlayMarket.
 Initially, all the products are *faceless* - they are just digital entities your player is able to purchase - but they have no meaning to PlayFab players.

 To make those entities useful, we need to mirror them in the PlayFab item catalogs.
 This will turn faceless entities into bundles, containers, and individual items.